dorota-alina/findNeedles-method/index.md

  Do not comment on what the function does but what it intents to accomplish and/or why.

- For example, `// find and count occurances of each `needles` string in the `haystack` string
+ For example, `// find and count occurances of each needle in the haystack

 ### Logic behind